 Hempcrete is the ideal building material

-Hempcrete is made from hemp fibre, lime and sand.
+Hempcrete is made from hemp fibre, lime and water.
 It is super-efficient at sequestering – locking away – carbon.
 Hemp feeds on the CO2, carbon dioxide, captured from the air by the plant using photosynthesis.
-Photosynthesis, which converts CO2 and water to carbohydrates (sugars), is the basis of all life on Earth.
-Next time you’re enjoying an orange, remember that photosynthesis conjured the incredible fruit out of the CO2 in the air.
-Crazy cool!
+Photosynthesis, which converts CO2 and water to carbohydrates (sugars), is the basis of all life on Earth, and is powered by the sun.

 Let’s make magic!

 Photo: Oranges and orange juice: By USDA photo by Scott Bauer.
 Image Number K7237-8. – http://www.ars.usda.gov/is/graphics/photos/k7237-8.htm, Public Domain, https://commons.wikimedia.org/w/index.php?curid=41503